-- Support transit-oriented development in the LSDS to capitalize on access to regional transit and proximity to Lakewood Station. - Allow mixed-use development near Lakewood Station and in the commercial areas along Pacific Highway and Bridgeport Way where there is capacity for increased intensity of development. - Integrate public open spaces into new development to create opportunities for public gathering and green spaces in the LSDS. - Maintain land use and zoning designations that support high density residential development as part of mixed-use developments and residential redevelopment. - Apply a hybrid-form based code to create an identifiable look and feel for the LSDS and to support safe pedestrian spaces. - Adopt standards and uses that allow the subarea to transition from its present condition to its desired vision.
+- Support transit-oriented development in the LSDS to capitalize on access to regional transit and proximity to Lakewood Station. - Support housing affordable to current LSDS residents though preservation where possible as well as redevelopment activities. - Integrate public open spaces into new development to create opportunities for public gathering and green spaces in the LSDS. - Maintain land use and zoning designations that support high density residential development as part of mixed-use developments and residential redevelopment. - Apply a hybrid-form based code to create an identifiable look and feel for the LSDS and to support safe pedestrian spaces. - Adopt standards, and uses and incentives that allow the subarea to transition from its present condition to its desired vision. - Consider the designation of new Green Streets as opportunities arise, in coordination with public input.